 I said that we could not do that.

-It is very important that the director of the Central Intelligence Agency adhere to the same classification guidelines that all employees must adhere to, because they are very good reason for those classification guidelines.
+It is very important that the director of the Central Intelligence Agency adhere to the same classification guidelines that all employees must adhere to, because there are very good reasons for those classification guidelines.

 Exposing operational information can be damaging to sources and methods, as you know.

-All right, that was part of the exchange with uh Senator Diane Feinstein and the CIA uh well, probably soon would be CIA director, Gina Hasbell.
+All right, that was part of the exchange with Senator Dianne Feinstein and the CIA, well, probably soon to be CIA Director Gina Haspel.

 Did we forget that two towers were hit?